 - Stepping UP promotes digital literacy in subjects that enhance peoples’ work and home lives.
 Partnering with libraries and community training centres throughout New Zealand has created greater community outreach and outcomes.
 It offers 31 different topic-focused modules with each taking two hours to complete.

 - Spark Jump is a low-cost, pre-pay internet service for families with school-aged children, from the Spark Foundation.

 - DORA is a mobile digital learning centre.

-ICDL Asia now provides direct delivery of the ICDL suite of programmes.
+ICDL Asia now provides direct delivery of the ICDL suite of programmes for New Zealand.